Equilevel algebras: Boundary operators mod 2 in the complex

-A typical function of the algebra of class $a_{23}$ with four points of the support approaching the collision of all of them looks as shown in the top part of Fig.~\ref{incid2}.
+A typical function of an algebra of class $a_{23}$ with four support points approaching the collision of all of them looks as shown in the top part of Fig.~\ref{incid2}.

-We can assume that the left critical point of the $a_{2 3}$ configuration is fixed (let us call it $O$), and the other three points tend to it; let $x$ be the local coordinate in $S^1$ with center at $O$.
-Then all intermediate algebras defined by these configurations satisfy the condition $f'(O)\equiv 0$.
-Take the coordinate $\tau$ of the other critical point as the parameter of the contraction.
-Let the coordinates $p$ and $q$ of the remaining two points of the configuration depend on $\tau$ as where $\alpha \geq 1$, $\lambda \leq 0$.
-At the end of the contraction, we have to obtain an algebra of type $S$, i.e., an algebra defined by the conditions $f'(O)=0$, $f''(O)=0$, and an arbitrary prescribed linear relation between the values of $f'''(O),$ $ f^{\mbox{ IV}}(O)$ and $f^{\mbox{ V}}(O)$ for all its elements $f$.
+We can assume that the left critical point of the $a_{2 3}$ configuration is fixed at $A$, and that the other three points tend toward it.
+Let $x$ be the local coordinate in $S^1$ centered at $A$.
+Then, all intermediate algebras defined by these configurations satisfy the condition $f'(A)\equiv 0$.
+Take the coordinate $t$ of the other critical point as the parameter of the contraction.
+Let the coordinates $p$ and $q$ of the remaining two points of the configuration depend on $t$ as follows: where $0< u<v<w< \dots$, the coefficients $\xi $ and $\lambda$ do not vanish simultaneously, the coefficients $\eta$ and $\mu$ also do not vanish simultaneously, etc. At the end of the contraction, we must obtain the algebra $S(\alpha, \beta; A)$, which is defined by the conditions $f'(A)=0$, $f''(A)=0$, and the linear condition (\ref{i2}) on the values of $f'''(A),$ $ f^{\mbox{ IV}}(A)$ and $f^{\mbox{ V}}(A)$ for all elements $f$ of this algebra.
 According to Proposition \ref{trui}, this limit algebra is completely characterized by its intersection with the space ${\mathbb R}^4$ of polynomials

-which is transversal to $\M^6_O $ in the space $\M^2_O$.
-Each algebra corresponding to a positive value of the parameter $\tau$ intersects this space along the set of polynomials (\ref{trans}) which satisfy two linear conditions $f(p)=f(q)$ and $f'(\tau)=0$, i.e.,
+which is transversal to the ideal $\M^6_A $ in the space $\M^2_A$.
+Each algebra corresponding to a positive value of the parameter $t$ intersects this space along the set of polynomials (\ref{trans}) that satisfy the two linear conditions $f(p)=f(q)$ and $f'(t)=0$, i.e.,